blizzy78/go-profiler-notes/guide/README.md

 - **Advanced Topics:** Assembly · Stack Traces · Little's Law
 - **Datadog Products:** Continuous Profiler · APM (Distributed Tracing) · Metrics

 🚧 This document is a work in progress.
 All sections above will become clickable links over time.
-Follow me [on twitter](https://twitter.com/felixge) for updates.
+The best way to find out about updates is to follow me and [my thread on twitter](https://twitter.com/felixge/status/1435537024388304900) where I'll announce new sections being added.

 # Introduction